 Since a short lived but startling period of ideological deviations in the mid 1980s under the leadership of Nick Griffin and Patrick Harrington, the NF has actively shunned political modernisation or anything remotely dynamic that could affect or change its dour image.
 Surviving on a tiny budget provided by a membership of 400, the Equality and Human Rights Commission did not bother to pursue the organisation like it did the BNP over its similar policy of allowing white members only.

-A key presence at a number of “unity meetings”, the NF has made little headway in recruiting the ten thousand ex-BNP members and officials who have deserted the BNP.
-One notable exception is the ageing Richard Edmonds, who last graced the party in 1980.
-Former chair and current BNP MEP Andrew Brons recently spoke at an NF meeting, but made it quite clear that although he had some emotional attachment to the party, he had very little political respect for the organisation he once led.
+A key presence at a number of “unity meetings”, the NF has made little headway in recruiting the ten thousand ex-BNP members and officials who have deserted the BNP

 Whilst the BNP has been critical of the rise of the English Defence League, the NF has been vehemently critical of what it describes as the EDL’s ‘Zionism’ and of their supposed ‘Anti-racism’.
 As a result, the NF has been keen to cosy up to the EDL’s close rivals, The ‘Infidels’.
 Newcastle NF organiser Simon Biggs was quick to use their muscle to intimidate trade unionists in the city, while Liverpool’s Peter Tierney – another former BNP official who recently moved to the NF – has joined up with a variety of neo-nazis, Infidels and some EDL members to run similar campaigns of harassment and intimidation.

 The NF stood 40 candidates at the 2012 elections in England, Scotland and Wales, including three candidates for the Greater London Assembly (GLA) elections and a candidate for the Liverpool Mayoral elections.
-Although the NF’s average vote was under 5%, they did achieve noticeably high votes in former BNP strongholds, in particular Tipton Green in Sandwell (11.5%) and Deputy Chair Kevin Bryan’s very respectable 16% in his home borough of Rossendale.
+Although the NF’s average vote was under 5%, they did achieve noticeably high votes in former BNP strongholds, in particular Tipton Green in Sandwell (11.5%) where the then Deputy Chair Kevin Bryan scored a very respectable 16% in his home borough of Rossendale.

 Membership & Activity

 The party’s £10 membership fee has not changed in nearly twenty years.
 The estimated 400 members are encouraged to agitate in local communities by the use of protests, localised leaflets and sales of the bi-monthly newspaper Britain First, which is possibly the most illiterate publication in the history of the far-right.
 The party also has a number of blogs in support of different factions within the leadership which seem to focus very little about political differences and more about which side is the most corrupt.